lukacu/instasepa/README.md

 The app is actually a single page webpage with support for PWA, so it can be added to your mobile phone or desktop.
 For me it was a practice project to explore modern JavaScript and NPM ecosystem.
 As such it uses only simple libraries (no React, etc.).

+The app is officially deployed at [sepa.iqu.si](https://sepa.iqu.si), all information is stored on your local device.

 ## Using

 TODO